-In the US, the HMO Research Network (HMORN), the OHDSI and the Sentinel initiative are examples of consortia involving health maintenance organisations that have formal, recognised research capabilities.
-Networking implies collaboration between investigators in sharing expertise and resources.
+Networking implies collaboration between investigators for sharing expertise and resources.
 The ENCePP Database of Research Resources may facilitate such networking by providing an inventory of research centres and data sources that can collaborate on specific pharmacoepidemiology and pharmacovigilance studies in Europe.
 It allows the identification of centres and data sets by country, type of research and other relevant fields.

-From a methodological point of view, research networks have many advantages:
+From a methodological point of view, research networks have many advantages over single database studies:

 The traditional way to combine data from multiple data sources is when data extraction and analysis are performed independently at each centre based on separate protocols.
 This is usually followed by meta-analysis of the different estimates obtained (see Chapter 5.7).

 In this option, data are extracted and analysed locally on the basis of a common protocol.
 Definitions of exposure, outcomes and covariates, analytical programmes and reporting formats are standardised according to a common protocol and the results of each analysis are shared in an aggregated format and pooled together through meta-analysis.
 This approach allows assessment of database or population characteristics and their impact on estimates but reduces variability of results determined by differences in design.
 Examples of research networks that use the common protocol approach are PROTECT (as described in Improving Consistency and Understanding of Discrepancies of Findings from Pharmacoepidemiological Studies: the IMI PROTECT Project.
 (Pharmacoepidemiol Drug Saf 2016;25(S1): 1-165) and the Canadian Network for Observational Drug Effect Studies (CNODES).